 Read one of the texts listed below and keep a reading journal.
-The book can be digital or print, the journal can be electronic but will be printed for class, so a composition book may be a better option.
+The book can be digital or print, and though the journal can be electronic, you will need to print it for class, so a composition book may be a better option.
 I expect you to read the entire book, and for your journal entries to demonstrate your understanding and insights regarding the text.

 Complete AT LEAST FIVE journal entries.
 You may format this information however you would like.
-Again, if you record this electronically, please print and bring to class the first day.
+Again, if you record this electronically, please print your work and bring it to class on the first day.
 Include the following in EACH journal entry: